ChACiooh/Genshin5StarEstimation/README.md

 Previous result of the gacha affects next gacha.
 And from 74th to 89th tries in each stage of gacha have another probability.
 Of course, 100% on k >= 90, k is the number of tries.
 It says Dynamic Programming needed because such system has previous result affects next output.
 You can consider recursive algorithm but it has the time complexity of O(N^M).
 However, DP algorithm changes it into O(S\*N\*M\*K), S, N and K is very smaller than M.

 ## After
-The developer made this program as C# language, and will make GUI with WPF system.
+This program is developed as C# language and will be made for GUI version.